C1oover/nix-config-mjm/hosts/README.md

 # Host configurations

 This is where the configs for each of my systems lives.
-Each system has its own directory with at minimum a `default.nix`
+Each system has its own directory with at minimum a `default.nix`.
+Some may have a `home.nix` which contains any Home Manager settings specific to that system.
+The `home.nix` is [automatically imported](../modules/common/base/user.nix#L27) as a Home Manager module if present.

 ## Hosts